clivekahn/librealsense/examples/capture/readme.md

 ## Overview

-This sample demonstrates how to configure the camera for streaming and render depth and RGB data to the screen.
+This sample demonstrates how to configure the camera for streaming and rendering Depth & RGB data to the screen.
-We will use OpenGL for cross-platform rendering and GLFW for window management.
+We use OpenGL for cross-platform rendering and GLFW for window management.
 If you are using OpenCV, `imshow` is a good alternative.

 ## Expected Output
+Depth is displayed in the left window, Color rendering in the right window:
 ![expected output](expected_output.png)

 ## Code Overview

-We start by including Intel® RealSense™ Cross-Platform API.
+First, we include the Intel® RealSense™ Cross-Platform API.
 All but advanced functionality is provided through a single header:
 ```cpp
 #include <librealsense2/rs.hpp> // Include RealSense Cross Platform API
 ```

-Next, we include a [very short helper library](../example.hpp) for encapsulation of OpenGL rendering and window management:
+Next, we include a [very short helper library](../example.hpp) to encapsulate OpenGL rendering and window management:
 ```cpp
 #include "example.hpp"          // Include short list of convenience functions for rendering
 ```

-This header lets us easily open a new window and prepare textures for rendering. `texture` class is designed to hold video frame data for rendering.
+This header lets us easily open a new window and prepare textures for rendering.
+The `texture` class is designed to hold video frame data for rendering:.
 ```cpp
 // Create a simple OpenGL window for rendering:
 window app(1280, 720, "RealSense Capture Example");